 What the apostle Paul writes in I Corinthians 2:6-11 tells us plainly that the human mind cannot truly grasp the greatness of God: ...

-Only the apostle John records Jesus' healing of the man born blind, found in John 9, which shows Christ calling a people for Himself despite the efforts of the Jewish authorities to deter Him.
-Martin Collins covers a few major themes woven throughout this . . .
+Only John records Jesus' healing of the man born blind, which shows Christ calling a people for Himself despite the efforts of the Jewish leaders to deter Him.

 John Ritenbaugh assures us that God is involved in the minute details of every converted person's life just as much as He is in the major historical world events.
 As a new creation of God (II Corinthians 5:17) we receive continuous, meticulous, detailed at. . .